-All applications for Discretionary Rate Relief in relation to 'hardship' should be made to Non-Domestic (Business) Rates at Brates@north-norfolk.gov.uk and must be accompanied by:
+All applications for discretionary rate reduction should be made to Non-Domestic (Business) Rates team at Brates@north-norfolk.gov.uk and must be accompanied by:

-- A fully completed application form. - Copies of the business audited accounts and balance sheets for the last two years - A comprehensive Business Plan incorporating a brief history of the business and what the business plans are to rectify its financial situation. - o Cash Flow forecast for a minimum of the next 12 months - Where the business has traded for less than two years accounts must be provided where available along with bank statements for at least the three months leading up to the application, and draft accounts or budget forecasts for the period since the business commenced trading.
+- o A fully completed application form. - Copies of the business audited accounts and balance sheets for the last two years - A comprehensive Business Plan incorporating a brief history of the business and what the business plans are to rectify its financial situation. - Cash Flow forecast for a minimum of the next 12 months. - Where the business has traded for less than two years accounts must be provided where available along with bank statements for at least the three months leading up to the application, and draft accounts or budget forecasts for the period since the business commenced trading.